tigersmuseum/history/docs/events.md

 	The assassination of Archduke Franz Ferdinand started World War I.

 Whether this explanation is correct is arguable, and the answer might be different in different circumstances.
-For example, we might prefer
+Instead, we might prefer

 	The assassination of Archduke Franz Ferdinand prompted the Austrian ultimatum to Serbia.